-New Zealand and Australia hold such beauty that it was only natural for me to want to travel here to enjoy it and preserve it as a conservation volunteer.
+New Zealand and Australia held such beauty that it was only natural for me to want to travel there to enjoy it and preserve it as a conservation volunteer.
 It was important to find meaningful experiences in travel, especially when crossing long distances to get there.
-I found pockets of blissful solitude in New Zealand and Australia, whether taking a stroll in Christchurch Botanic Gardens, frolicking through the valleys of Atherton Tablelands or snorkeling in the Great Barrier Reef.
+I found pockets of blissful solitude in New Zealand and Australia, whether in Christchurch Botanic Gardens or through my swim in the Great Barrier Reef.
 In return, I was only gracious to be able to lend a hand to Mother Earth.

 Christchurch and Willowbank, New Zealand